Cyndi Lauper Announces Summer Tours With Rod Stewart And Blondie

 Cyndi Lauper seems to be determined to bring back ’70s and ’80s rock music and spread it around the world.
 Over the weekend, Lauper and Blondie announced a new New Zealand tour together, which kicks off in April.

 It’ll be the first-ever time Cyndi Lauper will perform in New Zealand, while the joint tour includes two arena shows.
-Founding members of Blondie, Debbie Harry and Chris Stein, are taking drummer Clem Burke on the road to give shows across New Zealand.
+Founding members of Blondie, Debbie Harry, and Chris Stein, are taking drummer Clem Burke on the road to give shows across New Zealand.

 This concert will be massive #CyndiLauper #blondie #nz pic.twitter.com/B6L2kBsy41